phax/ph-ebinterface/README.md

 Note: this library is used by [WWW.E-RECHNUNG.GV.AT](http://www.e-rechnung.gv.at) - the Austrian Government "E-Rechnung an die öffentliche Verwaltung" solution for reading ebInterface files.

 The library can e.g. be used in combination with the [E-RECHNUNG.GV.AT Webservice Client](https://github.com/phax/erechnung.gv.at-webservice-client) to automatically deliver invoices to the Austrian Government.
 Alternatively the library [ph-ubl](https://github.com/phax/ph-ubl) is available to read and write UBL 2.0, 2.1 and 2.2 invoices (and other document types).
+A converter between ebInterface and UBL is available via the [ebinterface-ubl-mapping](https://github.com/austriapro/ebinterface-ubl-mapping) library.

 # Usage with Maven